 sites(filter: {

-After filter, you'll have a list of criteria to select from. id will be the most common across all fields, so we'll pick that one:
+After filter, you'll have a list of criteria to select from. id will be the most common, so let's demonstrate that one:

 Copy1